-IT IS RECOMMENDED THAT THE BOARD:
+IT IS RECOMMENDED THAT THE AUTHORITY:

-- 1. Acting as a responsible agency, find that the recommended actions are exempt from the California Environmental Quality Act for the reasons stated in this letter and the record of the Project. - 2.
-Consider the proposed Parcel Q Plans and either approve, disapprove, or continue them for later review.
-The Plans, if approved, will serve as Project re-formulation documents for later environmental review and proposed Project transactional documents necessary to permit development. - 3.
-Authorize the Chief Executive Officer to take other actions consistent with implementation of these actions.
+- 1. Acting as the lead agency, find that the recommended actions are exempt from the California Environmental Quality Act for the reasons stated in this letter and the record of the Project. - Consider the proposed Parcel Q Plans and either approve, disapprove, or continue them for later review.
+The Plans, if approved, will serve as Project reformulation documents for later environmental review and proposed Project transactional documents necessary to permit development. - 3.
+Authorize the Chair to take other actions consistent with implementation of these actions.

-PURPOSE/JUSTIFICATION OF RECOMMENDED ACTION
+PURPOSE AND JUSTIFICATION OF RECOMMENDED ACTION